-Pursuant to the management agreements, HMCA-IMPERIAL is providing comprehensive management and administrative services and office facilities, including billing and collection of accounts, payroll and accounts payable processing, supplies and utilities to the Centers.
-Under the management agreements, HMCA-IMPERIAL provides service through Fonar for the scanners at the Centers.
-In total, 11 MRI Centers have management agreements with HMCA-IMPERIAL.
+Pursuant to HMCA's management agreements with the Centers, HMCA provides to the Centers comprehensive management and administrative services, including billing and collection of accounts, payroll and accounts payable processing, office facilities, supplies and utilities.
+Under the management agreements, HMCA provides service for the scanners at the Centers through Fonar.
+In total, as of September 30, 2013, 25 MRI Centers had management agreements with HMCA.